 Why would I need a specialty pharmacy?

 It depends on the patient and what medications they’re taking.
-Oftentimes, the patient’s insurance provider, or the drug manufacturer will determine if the patient needs to utilize a specialty pharmacy.
+Oftentimes, the patient’s insurance carrier, or the drug manufacturer will determine if the patient needs to utilize a specialty pharmacy.

 Most of the new medications that are advertised on TV or the internet require a specialty pharmacy.